Building a Writing Practice

 that Works for You

-build a sustainable writing practice so you can
+to help you build a sustainable writing practice and

 As an academic, it’s easy to feel overwhelmed as you try to make progress on your writing while juggling all the other demands on your time.